shader-slang/spec/specification/checking.md

 Slang use a variation on a bidirectional type-checking algorithm.

 There are two main steps used when checking expressions.
-Each form of expression may define rules for resolving, checking, or both.
+Each form of expression may define rules for synthesis, checking, or both.

 > Issue:
 > We need to define what checked expressions, resolved expressions, and (parsed) expressions are.